qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 of the graduated renderer.
 The categorized and graduated renderer can be created by specifying a symbol and a color ramp - they will set the colors for symbols appropriately.
 For point layers there is a point displacement renderer available.
-For each data type (points, lines and polygons) vector symbol layer types are available (see vector_symbol_types_).
+For each data type (points, lines and polygons) vector symbol layer types are available.
 Depending on the chosen renderer, the :guilabel:`Style` menu provides different following sections.
 On the bottom right of the symbology dialog there is a **[Symbol]** button which gives access to the Style Manager (see Section vector_style_manager_).
 The Style Manager allows you to edit and remove existing symbols and add new ones.